Organic Fertilizer Benefits: The Secret for Better Harvest and Improved Soil

 Unused chemicals and a good bit of your topsoil are washed into water bodies.
 Once this happens it cause problems for fisheries and wildlife.
 These problems include; eutrophication (depletion of oxygen in water as a result of dissolved nutrients) which leads to algal blooms (excessive growth of algae), poisoning of water and the outright destruction of aquatic organisms.
 Some of these fertilizers are leached down into the water table.
 In some areas, this poses a risk to human health and increased costs for water treatment facilities.

 Benefits of Organic Fertilizers

 Organic fertilizers are derived from natural materials.
 Sometimes this means the remains of living organism and their end-products.
-These materials include manure, fish, worm castings, compost, kelp, guano, or bone meal.
-Organic fertilizer mixtures are as effective and more suitable than blended chemical fertilizers.
+These materials include animal manure, fish, worm castings, compost, kelp, guano, or bone meal.
+For a larger garden or farm, bulk organic fertilizer mixtures are as effective and also more suitable than blended chemical fertilizers.
 They come in different forms processed into products like:

 • kelp and sulfur

 • alfalfa pellets